kkdd-ddkk/smali_tooling/README.md

 Welcome to the smali_tooling wiki!

 This tool is created to patch constructors of smali classes.
-A new class called `logger.Mylogger` is added to the code tree, and every constructor of every class (depending on the file list that you provide) is patched to call a method that prints backtrace to logcat.
+A new class called `customlogger.BacktraceLogger` is added to the code tree, and every constructor of every class (depending on the file list that you provide) is patched to call a method that prints backtrace to logcat.
 This tool patches `static`/`public`/`protected`/`private` constructors.

 Take an APK, decompile it with APKtool into BASE_DIR: